Road Safety & Maintenance

 Sidewalk & Curb Permit

 To be obtained by individuals who are constructing, replacing or removing curb and/or sidewalk running parallel to the street.
-Exceptions to permitting are made for saw cuts only, where the roadway is not affected, and sidewalks that are adjoined to a home or garage i.e. not running along the roadway.
+Exceptions to permitting are made for saw cuts only, where the roadway is not affected, and sidewalks adjoined to a home or garage i.e. not running along the roadway.

 Contractors are responsible for establishing line and grade according to Township specifications for all new construction.